 Not necessarily – students can choose to be undeclared when applying.
 Freshmen in their first year in the College are not required to declare a major, although they must select one by the end of the fourth semester.
 All other undergraduates (including junior-year transfers and students transferring from other UC Berkeley colleges), must be affiliated with one of the major programs in the college.
 Forms for declaring a major are available in the Office of Instruction and Student Affairs, 260 Mulford Hall, and must be signed by the advisor for the major in question.

-Students wishing to declare a major in the College of Natural Resources should contact the major advisor for the major they wish to declare.
+Students wishing to declare a major in the Rausser College of Natural Resources should contact the major advisor for the major they wish to declare.

 Your choice of major should be based on your interests and goals.
 However, students' interests often change during their first years of college, and students do not need to feel locked into their initial choice.
 Many of the major programs have similar lower division requirements, and changing majors during the first two years generally with planning, creates no difficulties.
 Changes in major may be made with the approval of the new major advisor and the Office of Instruction and Student Affairs.

 Yes, you can take classes offered by any of Berkeley's Schools and Colleges.
-In fact, you will need to take classes outside of CNR to complete Reading and Composition, Math, Chemistry and Biology requirements, if applicable.
+In fact, you will need to take classes outside of Rausser to complete Reading and Composition, Math, Chemistry and Biology requirements, if applicable.
 These courses are common to all students at Berkeley so your classmates will be from L&S, Chemistry, and College of Environmental Design, just to name a few.
-The benefit of taking classes within CNR is that the College saves seats for its own students so you have priority when registering.
-Although CNR requires its students to make academic progress within their major during each term they’re enrolled, students will also have room for outside electives.
+The benefit of taking classes within Rausser is that the College saves seats for its own students so you have priority when registering.
+Although Rausser requires its students to make academic progress within their major during each term they’re enrolled, students will also have room for outside electives.

 Further, if you are not successful in your application to another college, you will need to finish your degree in one of our majors, and you need to be prepared for that and not fall behind.
 Be sure to check out all our majors to see if we can meet your needs right here.
-It may turn out that you can accomplish your goals even more effectively by remaining in CNR.
+It may turn out that you can accomplish your goals even more effectively by remaining at Rausser.

 Transfer students are evaluated based on their preparation for their major.
 Switching majors once admitted to Berkeley is extremely difficult and depending on your preparation, may not be possible.
 Consult with your major advisor if you have questions.
 As with freshman, if you are not successful in your application to another college, you will need to finish your degree in one of our majors, and you need to be prepared for that and not fall behind.